 QtiKWS is forked from the free software package QtiPlot (v.0.8.9) and QtiSAS is forked from QtiPlot v.0.8.9.9 (2012, last open-source version).

 QtiPlot (until 2012) was open source platform independent alternative to proprietary scientific software like Origin, SigmaPlot, Regressi or Igor Pro.
+Several open-source programs like Scidavis and Mantid are a fork of QtiPlot too.

 The numerical routines have been written in C/C++ whereas the menu interface has been written in Qt/C++.
 GNU-licensed mathematical library GSL is used for the implementation of mathematical algorithms.